Fortresses, Temples & Other Things to Do in and Around Valletta

 Malta for the nightlife lover in you

-Malta is not particularly famous for its nightlife and you rarely hear of people going to Malta for partying.
-That doesn’t mean it’s not a good summer partying spot, especially when you have already been to more popular destinations.
+Malta is not that famous for its nightlife and you don’t hear people going to Malta for partying very often.
+That doesn’t mean it’s not a good partying spot, especially when you have already been to more popular destinations.
+In fact, there are several reasons why Malta is a cool alternative to other party islands such as Ibiza, Mykonos, or Ios.

 One place to party in Malta is, as you might suspect, Valletta.
 One of the buzziest areas is the Strait Street, also known as “The Gut”.
 This historic street, once famous for its bohemian atmosphere, has been revitalized and is now lined with trendy bars, pubs, and clubs.
 Republic Street and Merchant Street are also popular nightlife hubs.
 A more chill option is the Waterfront area, which is located along the Grand Harbour and dotted with restaurants and bars that provide pretty views of the harbor at night.